Celebrate the Year of the Rabbit in London, the biggest Chinese New Year celebrations outside Asia.

-The theme of the 2022 festivities is yet to be announced.
-Check back closer to the time for more details.
+The theme and event programme for the 2023 festivities is yet to be announced.
 In the meantime, here is a preview of what you can normally expect in London:

 Chinese New Year parade:

-The fun in Trafalgar Square begins from 11am, as screen shows and a thanksgiving ceremony are followed by firecrackers, speeches and the Lions' Eye-Dotting Ceremony at 12pm.
+The fun in Trafalgar Square usually begins with a screen show and a thanksgiving ceremony, followed by firecrackers, speeches and the Lions' Eye-Dotting Ceremony.

-Experience traditional dragon and flying lion dances from 12.50pm, ahead of fun-filled stage performances including Chinese dance and music shows, martial arts displays, Chinese pop hits and an exciting lineup of artists from China.
+Experience traditional dragon and flying lion dances and fun-filled stage performances, including Chinese dance and music shows, martial arts displays, Chinese pop hits and an exciting lineup of artists from China.